Max Graham: Biography

 Graham was born in London, England, and lived in Spain, New York City and Los Angeles before settling in Ottawa, Canada, in 1989.
 At age 15, in 1986, he began as a hip-hop DJ before discovering dance music in the 1990s.
-He was a resident DJ at the famed Atomic Nightclub in Ottawa from 1997–2001.
+He was a resident DJ at the famed Atomic Nightclub in Ottawa from 1997 to 2001.
 He has been touring globally as a DJ and producing melodic dance music since 2000.

 Career

 1997–2001: Atomic Nightclub, Hope Recordings

 During his residency at Atomic Nightclub, Graham was discovered by label executives and signed to Hope Recordings; one of his first productions, “Airtight”, was noticed by Nick Warren and Paul Oakenfold in 2000.
 Oakenfold subsequently put two of Graham's tracks on his album Another World.
 Tiesto also put “Airtight” on his In Search of Sunrise 2 album.
 That same year, “Airtight” was nominated for a Juno Award.
 He gained immediate acclaim and was voted #23 in the DJMag top 100 DJs for 2001 and was chosen to mix the famous Tranceport CD Series (Tranceport 4) that year.